restorecommerce/identity-srv/README.md

 This microservice handles the user and person resources.
 It provides a [gRPC](https://grpc.io/docs) interface for handling CRUD operations and user-specific functionalities.
-This service directly communicates with an ArangoDB instance and it also communicates asynchronously with [Apache Kafka](https://kafka.apache.org/), using an event-driven approach with message structures defined with [Protocol Buffers](https://developers.google.com/protocol-buffers/) (see [kafka-client](https://github.com/restorecommerce/kafka-client) for more information).
+This service directly communicates with an ArangoDB instance and asynchronously with [Apache Kafka](https://kafka.apache.org/), using an event-driven approach with message structures defined with [Protocol Buffers](https://developers.google.com/protocol-buffers/) (see [kafka-client](https://github.com/restorecommerce/kafka-client) for more information).